Fighting for a child’s right to a safe, loving and permanent home.

 JoinTheMovement-1

-We give children a say in what is happening to them.
-We speak for them when they cannot speak for themselves.
-We help them heal and thrive.
-We give them the support they need to become happy, successful adults.
-We help them find the road home, wherever it lies.
+CASAs speak for a child when they cannot speak for themselves.
+CASAs help children heal and thrive.
+CASAs give children the support they need to better their outcomes.
+CASAs help children find the road home, no matter how long the journey.

 We are there for the judge